dfrappart/dfrappart.github.io/_posts/2022-12-26-Please_Azure_Arc_Give_Me_A_K8S.markdown

 ### 3.4.
 Tunneling to connected cluster

-there may be time when an Ops need to access a connected cluster.
+There may be time when an Ops need to access a connected cluster.

 But by default, as described in the architecture part, there are no incoming flows opened to allow the Ops to access.
 Except through the Arc agent.